images are CC BY-NC-SA 3.0

 YES!! the possibility is limitless!!

 i’m going to build a prototype right after my order arrive.

-The LectroCandle is a simple, through-hole kit, comprised mainly of 3 RGB LEDs and an ATtiny85 to control them.
-Essential…
+The SparkFun LectroCandle is a simple, through-hole kit, comprised mainly of 3 RGB LEDs and an ATtiny85 to control them.
+Esse…

-The AVR Stick is a simple data logging device that instantiates itself as an HID keyboard and reports the voltages, along …
+The SparkFun AVR Stick is a simple data logging device that instantiates itself as an HID keyboard and reports the voltages, …